 Wednesday, February 25: Dr. John Besley, Michigan State University presents “Strategic Science Communication”.

-Wednesday, March 4: Speaker TBD
+Wednesday, March 4: No talk this week

 Wednesday, March 25: We will be hosting Tree-Ring Day.
 More info coming soon.